launchdarkly/js-core/packages/sdk/vercel/examples/complete/README.md

 #### Set up the LaunchDarkly Vercel integration

 You will need to have the LaunchDarkly Vercel integration configured to push feature flag data to your Vercel Edge Config.
-Read [Vercel](https://docs.launchdarkly.com/integrations/vercel/) to set up the integration.
+Read the [Vercel documentation](https://docs.launchdarkly.com/integrations/vercel/) to set up the integration.
 Be sure to connect the project you created above.

 #### Set up environment variables